 Social currents can be seen as waves of opinions that differ in time, space and capacity from one generation to another.
 These social currents can be understood by looking at the group interactions amongst people and how emotions like enthusiasm, pity and indignation have no individual consciousness attached to them and might be considered underlying the group interactions.
 These emotions exert a coercive power that becomes more visible when an individual resists it.
-Even if we intend to perform these actions consciously, the pressure they exert on us in not reduced or eradicated but simply disguised.
-Social currents thus, are a part of social facts.
+Even if we intend to perform these actions consciously, the pressure they exert on us is not reduced or eradicated but simply disguised.
+Social currents thus are a part of social facts.
 (Longhofer & Winchester, 2016)

 Durkheim takes this point forward to explain how we might feel alienated from ourselves in a gathering and experience emotions that ‘feel’ more imposed rather than being internal.
 This is why individuals behave atrociously in groups without consciously knowing that they are doing so.
-This notion is then taken forward to substantiate the macro-level phenomena of religion, politics, literacy and other art forms.
-Thus, the social pressure is exerted from a transitory, micro-level phenomena to a more lasting, macro-level one.
+This notion is then taken forward to substantiate the macro-level phenomena of religion, politics, literacy, and other art forms.
+Thus, the social pressure is exerted from a transitory, micro-level phenomenon to a more lasting, macro-level one.
 (Longhofer & Winchester, 2016)

 In order to verify this definition of ‘social fact’, he provides an example of education, elaborating on its role in socialization of an individual, its externality and coercive power.
 Due to the education being given, the child learns certain socially acceptable ways of behaving.
-Over time, this influence of education might seem to diminish due to development of certain individual tendencies and habits.
-This lack of constraint replaces constraint of education, only because it is derived from the existence of the constraint itself.
-In simpler terms, lack of constraint can only exist when there is constraint in the first place.
+Over time, this influence of education might seem to diminish due to the development of certain individual tendencies and habits.
+This lack of constraint replaces the constraint of education, only because it is derived from the existence of the constraint itself.
+In simpler terms, a lack of constraint can only exist when there is a constraint in the first place.
 Thus, the goal of education is to create social beings even if all individuals have a unique and personal expression of it.
 (Longhofer & Winchester, 2016)

 As a result, one can conclude how the institutions created by human beings become larger than the human beings themselves and human beings are dominated by the forces of their own creation.

-Social facts are all the beliefs, thoughts and ideas of distinct individuals taken up collectively, rendering them to further have nothing to do with a single individual.
-A difference in these collective states is present due to the differences in the “refraction of each individual” In the last part of the paper, Durkheim provides a differentiation between collective custom and individual phenomenon.
-This differentiation is created since collective involves a repetition of acts which are unique and separate from the particular.
+Social facts are all the beliefs, thoughts, and ideas of distinct individuals taken up collectively, rendering them to further have nothing to do with a single individual.
+A difference in these collective states is present due to the differences in the “refraction of each individual” In the last part of the paper, Durkheim provides differentiation between collective custom and individual phenomenon.
+This differentiation is created since the collective involves a repetition of acts which are unique and separate from the particular.
 (Longhofer & Winchester, 2016)

 In order to study social facts, they must be separated from its individual or particular effects.
 This separation can be carried out using a sociological application of statistics.
 Statistics include an amalgamation of all individual cases.
 These cases further cancel out each other and represent a “state of collective mind.”
 (Longhofer & Winchester, 2016)